jruels/cloud-networking/labs/explore-gcp/index.md

 2. Click **Create instance**.
 3. Specify the following, and leave the remaining settings as their defaults:

- Property      Value (type value or select option as specified
  Name:          mynet-us-vm
  Region:       us-central1
  Zone:         us-central1-c